Key Skills: An Exploration of Piano Use in K-12 Music Education

 Biography

 David Mehlhope is a first year PhD student in Music Education at Kent State.
-He received his undergraduate and masters degree in Music Education from Ohio University.
+He received his undergraduate and master’s degrees in music education from Ohio University.
 David taught band and choir at Barnesville Exempted Village School District for three years.
-He taught 5th through 12th grade band, 5th through 12th grade choir, marching band and the spring musical.
+He taught 5th through 12th grade band, 5th through 12th grade choir, marching band, and the spring musical.
 His teaching experience has led him to pursue his graduate degrees in hopes to improve music education and to enrich the minds of aspiring music educators.
-Research interests include assessment practices, student engagement, and current practices in rural music education.
+Research interests include queer theory in education, student engagement, and current practices in rural music education.

 Presented by Melissa Alemán